Invalid wills

 What happens if a will is declared invalid?

 If a will is declared invalid in the UK, the estate is usually distributed according to the rules of intestacy, meaning assets are allocated in a predefined order to the deceased’s next of kin.
+Alternatively, if an earlier valid will exists and is locatable then this may be used.
 This can significantly differ from the original intentions expressed in the invalidated will.